Crime Prevention Tips and Things to Think About

 - Make sure bikes are locked to an immoveable object with a good lock.

-- Make a copy of your credit cards and drivers license to keep a safe place in case of loss.
+- Make a copy of your credit cards and drivers license to keep a safe place in case

 - Warm coats are targets for thieves at the Clubs and Dining halls during winter months.